rinnocente/qe-full-6.1/README.md

   and you will be user qe inside the container

-2. locally or remotely trugh ssh :
+2. locally or remotely thru ssh :
   ```
   CONT=$(docker run -P -itd rinnocente/qe-6.1)
   PORT=$(docker port "$CONT" |sed -e 's/.*://')